yu-nuo-li/Impact-of-Various-Socioeconomic-Factors-on-COVID-19-Vaccination-Rate/README.md

-# Impact-of-Various-Socioeconomic-Factors-on-COVID-19-Vaccination-Rate
-Exploring the Correlative Patterns Between COVID-19 Vaccination Rates and Race-ethnicity Distribution, Poverty Levels at the county level, and Status of Medicaid Expansion in the United States.
+# Exploring the Correlative Patterns Between COVID-19 Vaccination Rates and Socio-Economic Factors in the U.S.

+## Project Overview

+This project investigates how race-ethnicity distribution, poverty levels, and state Medicaid expansion status influence COVID-19 vaccination rates across the United States.
+Using county- and state-level data, we explore the socio-economic determinants behind vaccination disparities and evaluate how public policy, especially Medicaid expansion, shapes vaccination outcomes.
+This project was part of the final project for DATASCI 406--Computation Methods.

+## Methods

+## Key Findings